-Jamestown Settlement and the American Revolution Museum at Yorktown are proud to host a new “Talking History Lecture Series” offering free public lectures throughout 2021 that link storylines found in the museums’ exhibition galleries and share how these vast moments in America’s past influenced its progression to the present.
+Jamestown Settlement and the American Revolution Museum at Yorktown are proud to host the “Talking History Lecture Series” offering free public lectures throughout 2022 that link storylines found in the museums’ exhibition galleries and share how these vast moments in America’s past influenced its progression to the present.

-Lectures require advance registration and are live on-site at our museums, with limited capacity and protective protocols in place to ensure a safe event experience.
-Recorded videos will be made available to view online following each presentation – based on prior approval from individual guest lecturers.
+Lectures require advance online registration to attend each live presentation at our museums, with protective protocols in place to ensure a safe event experience.
+Recorded videos will be made available to view online following each program – based on prior approval from individual guest lecturers.

 Denise Lowe Walters

 Lecture and quilting demonstration by Nottoway artist Denise Lowe Walters, whose work is featured in the FOCUSED: A Century of Virginia Indian Resilience special exhibition at Jamestown Settlement.

 The Indispensables: Marblehead’s Diverse Soldier Mariners Who Shaped the Country, Formed the Navy, and Rowed Washington Across the Delaware

 Patrick K. O’Donnell, bestselling, critically acclaimed military historian and expert on elite units, delivers the first presentation of his new book, “The Indispensables: Marblehead’s Diverse Soldier Mariners Who Shaped the Country, Formed the Navy, and Rowed Washington Across the Delaware” at the American Revolution Museum at Yorktown.